 Completion of the PhD degree requires students to successfully complete the following requirements:

 - Curriculum: The curriculum comprises a strong fundamental, broad core of courses that is then coupled with one of a series of available tracks for depth in a particular field of study.

 - Qualifying examination (written and oral): To qualify to continue in the PhD program, students must pass the bioengineering comprehensive qualifying examination, which comprises the synthesis of knowledge derived from the core curriculum and current literature presented in the form of an R21 NIH-style proposal.
 Oral defense of the proposal is required to pass the exam as well as satisfactory research progress and satisfactory academic standing.
 Details of the formal qualification exam procedure and timing are available in the bioengineering office and may be requested electronically at any time from the graduate director.
-The qualifying examinations (written and oral) must be successfully completed within three years of entry.
+Advanced Entry PhD students must successfully complete the qualifying examination (written and oral) within two years of entry.